 Centennial Park Cycles

 Hires mountain bikes and hybrids (per hour/day $15/50), road bikes ($20/70), kids' bikes ($10/45), tandems ($25/75) and pedal cars (per...

-It's a bit suity most of the time, but this sports pub is worth checking out for the free jazz, salsa, soul and funk bands on Sundays...
+It's a bit suity most of the time, but this sports pub is worth checking out for the open-air terrace and the live music on Sunday and...

 Simon Johnson is the place to fill your high-class picnic hamper.
 You’ll find the tastiest olives, the creamiest French and Italian...

 Scratched out of the sand in 1888 in grand Victorian style, Sydney’s biggest park is a rambling 189-hectare expanse full of horse riders, joggers, cyclists and in-line skaters.
 During summer Moonlight Cinema attracts the crowds.

 Among the wide formal avenues, ponds and statues is the domed Federation Pavilion – the spot where Australia was officially proclaimed a nation (on 1 January 1901) – surrounded by the various state flags.
 Centennial Parklands Dining , near the centre of the park, encompasses a cafe, wine bar and kiosk.
 At the southern edge of the park is Royal Randwick Racecourse , while on its eastern edge the park joins Queens Park and continues for another 26 hectares.